crisnello/moviedbforarctouch/README.md

 (request hTTP and send mail, where mail did not need to be used since I switched to using email sending with firebase).

 Gson of Google: Used for read json

+SmartImageView: To make it easier to work with images